 We are cautiously optimistic of the equity market in the near term.
-Volatility is likely a recurring theme in the near term given the uncertainty over macro conditions, geopolitics, clarity of Trump's policies, and investors' positioning.
+Volatility is likely a recurring theme in the near term given the uncertainty over macro conditions, geopolitics, clarity of Trump's policies, and investors obstituding.
 Investors are now watching the macro data closely to gauge the extent of the US economic slowdown, recession risks and the quantum of interest rate cut going forward.
 Over in Asia, rate cut cycle in a non-recessionary environment is typically positive for equity markets and most currencies.
 In China, the government is rolling out fiscal stimulus, with a focus on supporting capital markets, consumer consumption and stabilising the property prices.
 Its outlook remains challenging structurally.
 However, China's monetary and fiscal support is gaining momentum given room for monetary easing, and increasingly more commitment to reflate the economy.
 Domestically in Malaysia, we expect a brighter outlook given the lower political risk premium amidst a more stable unity government coupled with stronger corporate earnings upside arising from the implementation of the government's growth initiatives and a rising foreign direct investment.
-The execution of the already announced economic initiatives such as the National Energy Transformation Roadmap ("NETR"), Malaysia My Second Home ("MM2H"), Special Economic Zone ("SEZ"), National Semiconductor Strategy ("NSS"), infrastructure projects rollout and the much-anticipated petrol and diesel subsidies rationalization will be watched closely.
+The execution of the already announced economic initiatives such as the National Energy Transformation Roadmay (TNETR").
+Malaysia My Second Home ("MM2H"), Special Economic Zone ("SEZ"), National Semiconductor Strategy ("NSS"), infrastructure projects rollout and the much-anticipated petrol and diesel subsidies rationalization will be watched closely.
 Downside risks to the market could stem from a hard landing US recession, worsening geopolitical tension, weaker than expected China's stimulus measures, maximum tariff implementation of Trump's tariff policy, and poor execution of domestic growth initiatives.

 Although recent US economic data releases have surprised on the upside, the trend for a moderation in inflation and a softening in the labour market remains intact.
-As the Fed finally embarked on an easing cycle, Fed Chair Powell has signaled that the outsized move is a recalibration to preserve the currently strong labour market from downside risk and a commitment not to fall behind the curve.
-We maintain our view that market in key geopolitical events, central banks' monetary policy decisions as well as implications from a Trump presidency.
+As the Fed finally embarked on an easing cycle, Fed Chair Powell has signalled that the outsized move is a recalibration to preserve the currently strong labour market from downside risk and a commitment not to fall behind the curve.
+We maintain our view that market volatility would persist as the Fed and the market would remain reactive to data releases and developments in key geopolitical events, central banks' monetary policy decisions as well as implications from a Trump presidency.